Attercliffe F.C.: History

-The club first entered the FA Cup in 1886–87, losing 7–0 at Staveley in the first round, the seventh goal being an overhead kick from Hay.
+Attercliffe won the Sheffield Association Minor Cup for three seasons in a row, from 1883–84 to 1885–86, its last triumph a 1–0 win over Eckington Works in the final at the Newhall Grounds, the only goal of the game coming in the 20 minute extra time period as Attercliffe scrimmaged the ball into the goal.
+Off the back of that run, Attercliffe made its FA Cup debut in 1886–87, losing 7–0 at Staveley in the first round, the seventh goal being an overhead kick from Hay.
 The following season the club fared even worse, being drawn away at Heeley, the tie taking place at the same time as a Sunday School Cup tie which was occupying most of the first team; the Attercliffe side was mostly reserves, plus three Attercliffe members who had turned up to watch.
 In the circumstances the 9–0 defeat was not surprising; the previous week, with both clubs playing their first teams, Attercliffe had won 4–3.

 The arrival of professionalism in the game proved the undoing of the club.
 Wednesday was the only Sheffield club to turn professional; the new Sheffield United club joined it in 1889.
 Attercliffe therefore resolved to turn professional for the 1889–90 season, but, with two Sheffield clubs now part of national leagues, the smaller clubs were squeezed out.
 Attercliffe was one of the founder members of the Sheffield & District Football League in 1889–90, finishing third in 1892–93, just 2 points behind champions Wednesday Wanderers, but the following season only 5 clubs took part.
 The club did however play in the replacement Sheffield Association League until 1901–02.

 The club continued to enter the FA Cup qualifying rounds until 1903, only getting past the first qualifying round on four occasions, and two of those were due to byes; the club's first win in the competition did not arrive until 1897–98, beating Wombwell Town after another first round bye.
 The club seems to have disbanded after a preliminary round defeat to Mexborough West End in 1903.